Skip to content

 Advantages of portingDisadvantages of porting

-Avoid paying ERCs on your full mortgage balanceYou’re limited to what your current lender will offer
+You avoid paying ERCs on your full mortgage balanceYou are tied to whatever your current lender will offer

-Keep a rate that may be lower than what’s currently availableTop-up borrowing may be at a higher rate
+You keep a rate that may beat anything on offer todayAny top-up borrowing may come at a higher rate

 Porting vs remortgaging: which is better?

-The answer depends on the numbers.
-Sometimes paying an ERC and switching to a cheaper rate across the whole balance works out better than porting at the old rate and paying more on the top-up.
+It comes down to the numbers.
+Sometimes paying an ERC and remortgaging onto a cheaper rate across the whole balance beats porting at the old rate and paying more on the top-up.

-A broker can calculate both scenarios and show you the total cost over the remaining term.
-This includes ERCs, arrangement fees, legal costs, and the difference in monthly payments.
-Often the comparison is closer than people expect.
+A broker can run both scenarios and show you the total cost over the remaining term.
+That covers ERCs, arrangement fees, legal costs, and the gap in monthly payments.
+The comparison is often closer than people expect.

-Ask your broker to run a “port vs remortgage” comparison showing the total cost of each option over 2, 5, and 10 years.
-The right choice becomes clear when you see the full picture.
+Ask your broker to run a “port vs remortgage” comparison, setting out the total cost of each option over 2, 5, and 10 years.
+Once you can see the full picture, the right choice tends to be obvious.

 How to check if your mortgage is portable

-Start by checking your original mortgage offer document — it should state whether porting is allowed under the product terms.
-If you can’t find it, call your lender’s customer service line and ask directly.
+Start with your original mortgage offer document, which should state whether porting is allowed under the product terms.
+If you cannot lay your hands on it, call your lender’s customer service line and ask outright.

-Your broker can also check this for you and, if porting is available, assess whether it’s actually the best option compared to the alternatives on the open market.
+A broker can also check this for you and, if porting is available, judge whether it really is your best option next to the alternatives on the open market.

 Get expert advice on porting your mortgage

-At Clearview Mortgage Solutions, we’ll review your current deal, check whether porting is available, and compare it against the best remortgage options on the market.
-We’ll show you the numbers for both paths so you can make an informed decision.
+At Clearview Mortgage Solutions we will review your current deal, check whether porting is available, and weigh it against the best remortgage options on the market.
+You will see the numbers for both paths, so the decision is an informed one.

 Written and reviewed by